EO-DataHub/eodhp-guide/services/pulsar.md

 ### Backups

 Pulsar stores its data in persistent volumes as part of its deployment.
 Pulsar is configured with statefulsets and replicas to handle occasions where services become unresponsive to prevent data loss.
+No other backups are required.

 ## Development